Exact solutions and conservation lawsof a one-dimensional PDE model for a blood vessel: Introduction

+The main purpose of the present paper is to illustrate the utility of symmetry analysis applied to a 1D model of blood flow in a single blood vessel, which will provide explicit analytical information about exact non-steady solutions and conservation laws.
+Two main results will be obtained.

-The main purpose of the present paper is to study explicit solutions of the 1D model that describe travelling waves -- namely, a wave form that moves with a constant speed and preserves its shape.
-A complete discussion of all of these solutions and their properties is given.
+Firstly, all explicit travelling wave solutions of the model will be derived -- namely, a wave form for $A$ and $Q$ that moves with a constant speed and preserves its shape.
+A complete discussion of these solutions and their properties is given.

 One type of solution obtained describes a dissipating shock wave in a very long constricting blood vessel with a steady-state near each end; the vessel's diameter, pressure, and blood flow display a rapid transition in the shock, which moves at a constant speed.
 A similar shock wave solution is found for a blood vessel of arbitrary length in which the initial state of the blood vessel is close to a steady-state and then rapidly transitions such that the diameter, pressure, and blood flow are increasing.
 The blood velocity exhibits a shock behaviour between two steady-states.